Blog Article

 How do you tell a coworker or employee that their performance is sub-par?
 The concern isn’t whether or not to give feedback, but when and how it is given.
 If the person is your employee, the feedback may be delivered during a performance evaluation.
 However, you should not start these conversations off by saying, “Here are issues I have with your performance” as if that’s the only reason for your discussion.
 Rather, lead with a positive sentiment such as, “What are some areas you’d like to focus on improving?”
 Then you can serve as a coach or mentor and avoid having your feedback being perceived as a threat.
 Provide as much context as possible, stick to the facts, and avoid getting personal.
 Be sure that the person always knows why the feedback is being given.

-For leaders, the pursuit of mastering emotional intelligence should never end.
+For leaders, the pursuit of mastering components of emotional intelligence should never end.
 Having “the ability to identify and manage one’s own emotions, as well as the emotions of others” is crucial when building relationships in the workplace and beyond.

 Related Resources